gonzalob24/Learning_Central/Coding_Interviews/2023/1 - Big O.md

 # Big O

+- `Run time analysis`

+      Study of a given algorithm's running time, by identify its behavior as the input size increases.
+How much time will the given algorithm take to run as input size increases.

+- `Why learn it`

+      To measure efficiency of the given algorithm

 - allows us to evaluate the algo independent of hardware and software environments
 - does not require implementation of algorithm --> only a high level understanding
 - takes into account all possible inputs